 One reason I was responding so intensely to the film was that, sitting in my living room experiencing the movie over and over, I discovered there was a potent story in there.
-Certainly overwhelmed by the visuals and the Storyverse, but these replicants, more human than the humans in the movie, and Deckard’s chase to kill them, is emotionally effective.
+A story overwhelmed by the visuals and the worldbuilding, sure, but these replicants–more human than the humans in the movie–and Deckard’s chase to kill them, is emotionally effective.

-In the film, Rick Deckard is a Blade Runner, a term Scott borrowed from a completely different Science Fiction novel.
+In the film, Rick Deckard is a Blade Runner, a term Scott borrowed from a completely different book.
 Blade Runners hunt down replicants, biological androids.
-Replicants are illegal on Earth, and that very statement tells us that there’s a somewhere else, the rest of the Solar System out there with human beings on it.
+Replicants are illegal on Earth, and that very statement tells us that there IS a somewhere else, the rest of the Solar System out there with human beings on it.
 Before we ever hear about the “Off-world Colonies” we know they exist.

 Deckard hunts down the replicants one by one until the end and a long, bloody confrontation with their leader, Roy Batty.
 Throughout this process we watch as Deckard becomes more human.
 That’s what the movie is about.
 Deckard is just a machine when we meet him.
 Someone with a job and he does that job unthinkingly.
 It’s this last assignment that changes everything.
 He meets a girl who has an effect on him, and turns out to be a replicant herself, though she doesn’t know it.
 Deckard finds himself confronting her cruelly about her past, or lack thereof, and afterwards regrets it.
 Regret, over hurting what he’s previously looked at as a glorified toaster.
 It is this confrontation with a robot who believes she’s a human, whom Deckard believed was a human at first, that starts his journey.